apache/tvm/docs/deploy/tensorrt.rst

-Load module and run inference on the target machine, which must be built with ``USE_TENSORRT_GRAPH_RUNTIME`` enabled.
+Load module and run inference on the target machine, which must be built with ``USE_TENSORRT_RUNTIME`` enabled.
 The first run will take longer because the TensorRT engine will have to be built.

 .. code:: python